CBI Due Diligence Process for Second Citizenship 2026

 What is the due diligence process in citizenship by investment?

 The due diligence process in citizenship by investment is a mandatory, multi-tier security screening conducted by government-appointed independent firms to verify the identity, source of funds, criminal record, and political exposure of every applicant.
-It is legally required by all reputable CBI programs and typically involves three levels: agent pre-screening, CIU program review, and independent third-party investigation.
+It typically involves three levels: agent pre-screening, CIU program review, and independent third-party investigation.

 Who conducts due diligence in CBI programs?

-Due diligence is conducted at three levels: by the government-authorized agent during pre-screening, by the Citizenship by Investment Unit at program level, and by independent government-contracted firms such as Kroll, Control Risks, and Mintz Group at the investigation level.
+Due diligence is conducted at three levels: by the government-authorized agent during pre-screening, by the Citizenship by Investment Unit at program level, and by independent government-contracted firms at the investigation level.
 The applicant has no direct interaction with the government-contracted investigation firms.

 How long does CBI due diligence take?